kevindimayuga/module-five-challenge/README.md

 - Go to the Calendar web application
 - Click on each hour in order to input and save events for your typical work day (9am-5pm)
+- Events in GREY already happened, events in RED are happening currently and events in GREEN are new events to occur later that day

 ## Credits